Sen. Birch Bayh, author of Title IX law, dies at age 91

 - Advertisers ditch Carlson's, Pirro's Fox News shows as protesters urge companies to join them

+He wrote and was the lead sponsor of the 1972 law, which prohibits gender discrimination in education — known as Title IX for its section in the Higher Education Act.
+The law’s passage came at a time when women earned fewer than 10 percent of all medical and law degrees, and fewer than 300,000 high school girls — one in 27 — played sports.

-Bayh said the law was aimed at giving women a better shot at higher-paying jobs.
-He continued speaking in support of Title IX’s enforcement for years after leaving Congress.
+Bayh said the law was aimed at giving women a better shot at higher-paying jobs, and he continued speaking in support of Title IX’s enforcement for years after leaving Congress.

 “It was clear that the greatest danger or damage being done to women was the inequality of higher education,” Bayh said in a 2012 interview.
 “If you give a person an education, whether it’s a boy or girl, young woman or young man, they will have the tools necessary to make a life for families and themselves.”